polkadot-fellows/RFCs/text/0034-xcm-absolute-location-account-derivation.md

 ### Ergonomics

-This proposal introduces a new path in `DescribeFamily` for absolute locations, thus allowing for more protocols to be built around XCM.
-The ergonomics of this change follow how the rest ofthe type is implemented.
+The ergonomics of this proposal depend on the final implementation details.

 ### Compatibility

-Backwards compatibility is unchanged for `DescribeFamily`, as changing it's implemented match arms should never happen, this proposal instead introduces a new match arm.

-The changes to the `WithComputedOrigin` barrier affect how `UniversalOrigin` computes the origin, but with the changes made to `DescribeFamily` this should have a lesser impact.
+Backwards compatibility should remain unchanged, although that depend on the final implementation.

 ## Prior Art and References